scala/scala-lang/README.md

            Generating... done.
       Auto-regeneration: enabled for '/Users/ben/src/scala-lang'

-### Building with global Jekyll
+### Building with Bundler

-You can install Jekyll 1.5.1 on your system without involving Bundler by using RubyGems:

-    gem install jekyll -v 1.5.1

-After cloning, cd into the directory where you cloned this repository and run:
+`cd` into the directory where you cloned this repository, then install the required gems with `bundle install`.
+This will automatically put the gems into `./bundle-vendor/bundle`.

+Start the server in the context of the bundle:

-    jekyll serve
+    bundle exec jekyll serve

 from this point, everything else should be the same, regardless of which method you used to run Jekyll.